 Meyer Lemon Quinoa with Turmeric, Black Pepper and Basil

 I use Meyer lemon to give my quinoa an acidic spark without taking away from the quinoa’s natural, faintly earthy, nutty flavor.
-(You can use a regular lemon.
-The final dish will have a little more bite and less sweetness than it does with the Meyer lemon but the difference is negligible.)

-The benefits of turmeric
+The sex benefits of Meyer lemon quinoa

 Meyer Lemon Quinoa with Turmeric, Black Pepper and Basil